 SERPs often have results split into two buckets—smaller niche relevant pages and high authority sites.

 The 5:5 ratio in the top ten (pages you can outrank vs high authority pages) is a dead center.
 You shouldn’t bother too much with keywords that have 6 and more high authority pages in SERP.
+The keyword difficulty score will be too high.

 Use the ratio mentioned above to prioritize keywords on your to-do list.
 There is no point in starting with a term that has 9 results in the top 10 that are too strong for your domain.